 After setting up shop as Dewar Green, Tim and Rosalind’s first project was GPsurgery.net, a website service for GP practices.
 Launched in the summer of 2005, GPsurgery.net was one of the first specialist website services for NHS doctors.
 Hundreds of GP practices across the UK have used GPsurgery.net to manage their practice websites.

-Together, Tim and Rosalind have developed particular expertise in the health, charity and education sectors.
-Their clients include The Paula Carr Diabetes Trust, a charity supporting people in Kent and Medway living with diabetes, The Soulsby Foundation and the Tenterden Dementia Friendly Community, a support network offering advice and help to people affected by dementia.
+Together, Tim and Rosalind have developed particular expertise in the health and charity sectors.
+Their clients include The Paula Carr Diabetes Trust, a charity supporting people in Kent and Medway living with diabetes, The Soulsby Foundation, a charitable foundation promoting the concept of “One Health” among the medical and veterinary professions and the Wyvern Health Partnership a primary care home in Swindon.

 Rosalind is a healthcare communications specialist and manages the press offices for the Royal Society of Medicine and the Association of Independent Specialist Medical Accountants.
 Her work includes day-to-day liaison with the specialist medical press and journalists writing for national print, online and broadcast media outlets.